SharuPaul/RNASeq/README.md

 # RNASeq
-A pipeline for RNASeq analysis on Paired-end reads implemented with NextFlow dsl2.
+A pipeline for RNASeq analysis on paired-end reads implemented with NextFlow dsl2.

 ## Workflow